Energy & Climate

 Action 1: Convert Light Bulbs in Your Home to LEDs (TBD)

 Description: LED light bulbs are highly efficient, produce less heat, & generate more light at a lower cost.
-Students, Faculty, and Staff can participate in the annual Light Bulb Exchange at the Ogden Campus in the Shepherd Union on TBD.
-Bring your old lightbulbs in exchange for free LEDs (or purchase your own).
-Learn about lighting comparisons here.
+Students, Faculty, and Staff can participate in the annual Light Bulb Exchange at the Ogden Campus in the Shepherd Union.
+Bring up to 5 of your old lightbulbs in exchange for free LEDs (or purchase your own).
+Learn about lighting comparisons here

 Time Commitment: 10-30 minutes